19fn/iac-minecraft-server/README.md

-# Use Terraform and Azure to host Minecraft Server
+# Use Terraform to build the infrastructure needed to host a Minecraft Server

 <details>
 <summary>Table of Contents</summary>